 An Environmental Health Science degree is the first step towards a variety of gratifying jobs.
 They can range from teaching to fieldwork, and some require further education to qualify.
 Even though each job may specialize in a certain area of environmental health, they do retain some similarities.

-Most environment health jobs offer above average salaries starting at the entry level.
+Most environmental health jobs offer above-average salaries starting at the entry-level.
 However, they can involve some unavoidable dangers and stresses due to the nature of the jobs.
-That is why an EHS degree should be paired with skills such as effective communication, detail oriented, problem-solving, physical health and stamina, and team compatibility.
+That is why an EHS degree should be paired with skills such as effective communication, detail-oriented, problem-solving, physical health and stamina, and team compatibility.
 Students will do well if they are passionate, prepared, and excited to be involved with a science critical to people’s well-being.

 Environmental Health and Safety Specialist

 Environmental health and safety specialists protect the public and environment by identifying issues, enforcing regulations, analyzing hazards, and preventing accidents or injuries.
 They work with safety policies, perusing them for weaknesses and effectiveness, and suggest changes that can optimize safety and health.
 Job responsibilities include: educating and training in management programs, accident investigations, ensuring safety compliance, creative proactive safety and environmental programs, and improve the quality of established regulations and practices.

 Specialists made a median of $77,946 per year in 2015 with a 6% growth rate in the next 10 years.
 Manufacturing and construction companies are some of the leading employers of environmental health and safety specialists, but more companies have been hiring recently to increase the safety and health of their employees.

 Corporate Health and Safety Director